Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 Critics blame Erdogan’s unconventional economic policies for soaring inflation that has fueled a cost-of-living crisis.
 Many also blamed his government for the slow response to the earthquake that killed more than 50,000 people in Turkey.

-Yet Erdogan has retained the support of conservative voters who remain devoted to him for raising the profile of Islam in the country based on secular principles and for increasing the country’s influence in world politics.
+Yet Erdogan retained the support of conservative voters who remain devoted to him for raising the profile of Islam in Turkey, which was based on secular principles, and for increasing the country’s influence in world politics.

 In a bid to woo voters hard hit by inflation, he raised wages and pensions and subsidized electricity and gas bills, while showcasing the defense industry and infrastructure projects of the Turkey.
 He also centered his re-election campaign on a promise to rebuild disaster areas, including building 319,000 homes within the year.
 Many see it as a source of stability.

 Kilicdaroglu is a mild-mannered former civil servant who has led the pro-secular Republican People’s Party, or CHP, since 2010.
-He campaigned on a promise to reverse Erdogan’s democratic backsliding, restore the economy by returning to more conventional policies and to improve ties. with the West.
+He campaigned on promises to reverse Erdogan’s democratic backsliding, restore the economy by returning to more conventional policies and improve ties with the West.

-In a frantic effort to reach out to nationalist voters in the run-off, Kilicdaroglu has vowed to send the refugees back and ruled out any peace talks with Kurdish militants if elected.
+In a frantic effort to reach out to nationalist voters in the run-off, Kilicdaroglu pledged to return refugees and ruled out peace talks with Kurdish militants if elected.

 Many in Turkey see Syrian refugees who have been under Turkey’s temporary protection after fleeing war in neighboring Syria as a burden on the country, and their repatriation has become a key issue in the election.